EU AI Act compliance assessment.

 This section summarises the compliance measures Sedasoft has implemented or is implementing, by obligation category.

-Enterprise customers who deploy SiteEngine AI bear the following EU AI Act obligations in their own right.
+Enterprise customers who deploy the Hydrate Enterprise server bear the following EU AI Act obligations in their own right.
 These are not delegated by Sedasoft; they arise from the customer's role as deployer (and potentially provider, if they substantially modify the system or release it under their own name) under the Act.

 - Use case assessment before deployment.
-Before deploying any configuration of SiteEngine AI in a production context, customers must assess whether the deployment falls within an Annex III category.
+Before deploying the Enterprise server in a production context, customers must assess whether the deployment falls within an Annex III category.
 The Article 6(3) derogation should be documented if relied upon.
 Sedasoft can provide technical assistance for this assessment on request.

 - Article 26 obligations (from August 2026) if Annex III is triggered.
 If the customer's deployment is classified as high-risk, the customer must: assign a qualified human overseer; monitor the system during operation for risks and anomalous outputs; report serious incidents to Sedasoft and to the relevant national competent authority; maintain logs of system use for at least six months; and conduct a Fundamental Rights Impact Assessment (FRIA) if deploying in a public-sector context.

 - Article 50(1) - End-user AI disclosure.
-Customers who deploy expert persona endpoints in user-facing applications must ensure end users are informed at the start of every interaction that they are interacting with an AI system, not a natural person.
+Customers who surface AI-generated content to end users through applications built on the Enterprise server API must ensure end users are informed at the start of every interaction that they are interacting with an AI system, not a natural person.

 - GDPR controller obligations.
-Customers are data controllers for personal data processed by SiteEngine AI within their deployment.
+Customers are data controllers for personal data processed by the Enterprise server within their deployment.
 This includes having a lawful basis for processing user memory data, providing privacy notices to end users, and honouring data subject rights using the API endpoints Sedasoft provides.

 - Prohibited purposes.
-Customers must not deploy SiteEngine AI for any purpose listed in Article 5.
+Customers must not deploy the Enterprise server for any purpose listed in Article 5.
 This is a contractual condition of the Enterprise licence and a legal obligation under the Act.

 - Upstream model compliance.
-If customers configure SiteEngine AI to use a locally deployed open-weights model (Qwen, Llama, Mistral, etc.), the customer is the operator of that inference infrastructure.
+If customers configure the Enterprise server to use a locally deployed open-weights model (Qwen, Llama, Mistral, etc.), the customer is the operator of that inference infrastructure.
 Customers should assess whether the open-weights model provider has published the documentation required under Chapter V and whether any systemic-risk obligations apply to their chosen model.

 12. Upcoming obligations - August 2026